What is Business Travel Management?

 Given these tradeoffs, many companies insource the corporate travel management, bringing on an employee whose main job is to oversee the company’s business travel program from the inside.

-What are corporate travel managers?
+What are business travel managers?

 Like travel agents, corporate travel managers can help your business coordinate travel logistics, book on behalf of frequent travelers, negotiate directly with airlines and hotels, and more.